adiprerepa/Car-Rpc/README.md

 ## How it works
 If you have an rc car, a phone, and a computer, this project will work.
 Essentially, you can control the rc car from your phone's accelerometer, and the control is instantaneous.
 So, tilt left will turn the car left, right will turn the car right, forward will move the car forward, and backward will more it backward.
 Some more options would be to implement different methods of control, such as a __smart glove__ and all that jazz.
 Setup is relatively easy, payoff is amazing.

+# Journey
+Making this project was one hell of a journey.
+From conception to building to finishing, I learned more than I possibly could have.
+Some of the things I am proud of about this program are the way I built it and how reliable (I think) the server is.
+I thought about the design for a long time, and it paid off in the end.
+I started during my internship at life360, where I was learning various valuable design techniques, and it all helped.
+The code on the server - from controller endpoints to the database code architecture - was carefully thought out and designed.
+The server is also extremely scalable - and you can add your own __features__ to the Server.
+It is multithreaded and is able to handle multiple controller connections at once.
+Everything about the server is a product of my knowledge of Java and gRPC.

+## Design Decisions I am Proud Of - Server
+ - A good database design decision was the `BaseDatabase` class, which was an abstract class which was generified for the Database Identifier (for pulling from mySQL), and the Database Entity Itself - which was returned on the `retrieve()` abstract function.
+You passed in the Entity Type (which inherited from a `BaseDatabaseEntity` class) to the generic.
+To use the BaseDatabase class you would need to directly inherit from it in your own database class, like `KnownCarDatabase`, but you would define a `KnownCarEntity` and `KnownCarIdentifier` to give the Generic Constructor.
+Those custom Entities and Identifiers would inherit from `BaseDatabaseEntity` and `BaseDatabaseIdentifier`.
+All in all, the way the java connector was designed was a good idea.
+ - The layers of abstraction implemented in the application was crucial to reliable, fast development.
+The package structure : a good thing I realized about this project was that in a project of this scale, you would need to split everything up appropriately.
+So, the package structure and RIB (Router Interactor Builder) pattern that was used was extremely useful.
+For example, the class `ControlInteractor` was used only for controller-related communication, and that would be defined in the gRPC service definition implementation.
+The `ControlInteractor` contained an `Esp8266Interactor`, which had everything to do with the low-level socket communication (using protobuf), The `ControlInteractor` contained the database function calls too, which were organized well.
+ - The Algorithm used to translate accelerometer positions to car velocity and wheel rotation was pretty useful.
+You Can find it in `CommandFactory#buildCommand`.
+ - Code Patterns used :
+    - dependency injection
+    - object pools
+    - Factories and Builders
+    - Base Generics and Interfaces

 ## Components Necessary
 This project requires :
  - Any electrically controlled car that you can expose the motherboard with, and drives with servos and motors.